OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 {: #REQ-INTENDED-YANG-1}
 ~~~~

-  identity network-category {
-    description "Base identity for the network category";
-  }

   identity network-category-none {
-    description "This is used when endpoint selection identifies if live, potential or intended.
-This is the
+    description "This is used when endpoint selection identifies if
-                 default";
+                 live, potential or intended.
+This is the default";
   }

   identity network-category-intended {
     base "st:network-category";
-    description "Intended topology, there is optionally 1 instance of intended network related to the live network
+    description "Intended topology, there is optionally 1 instance of
-                 instance";
+                 intended network related to the live network instance";
   }

   augment "/nw:networks/nw:network" {

     description
-      "Adding optional capability for modelling of potential and intended network";
+      "Adding optional capability for modelling of potential and
+      intended network";

     leaf network-category {
       type identityref {
         base st:network-category;
       }
       description
         "The network category: live, potential, intended.
         Default is live.";
     }
     leaf live-network-ref {
       description
-        "Required for potential and intended only to connect to the live network instance";
+        "Required for potential and intended only to connect to the
+        live network instance";
        type leafref {
          path "/nw:networks/nw:network/nw:network-id";
        require-instance false;
        }
+    }
+    :
+    :
   }

 ~~~~